-Ozone gas will leak from any tubing, piping, or fitting that is carrying ozone gas.
-Any material used that is not ozone resistant is most likely to be the cause of the leak.
+Ozone gas will leak from any tubing, piping or fitting that is carrying ozone gas.
+Any material used that is not ozone resistant (Ozone Compatible Materials) is most likely to be the cause of the leak.
 These parts should be replaced.
-Ozone Systems should always use all ozone resistant materials for plumbing ozone gas.
+Ozone systems should always use all ozone resistant materials for plumbing ozone gas.
 Below is a list of common areas that leak ozone:

 Enough bad news, how do we find these elusive ozone leaks if and when they occur?
 That is the question we are asked almost every day.
 We have some great tips and suggestions below.

 Remember, when looking for ozone leaks, you may have a short window of time before the ozone level you are exposed to rises above safe levels.
-Keep an ozone sensor with your, or leave the integrated ozone sensor in tact.
-When the ozone level is too high, get out!
-Take a break, come back in 20-30 minutes.
+Keep an ozone sensor with you or leave the integrated ozone sensor in tact.
+When the ozone level is too high; get out, take a break and come back in 20-30 minutes.

 Below are some methods we use and the pros and cons of each.

 The C-16 has a long probe with a sample pump.
 The sample pump pulls ozone gas to the internal sensor in real time.
 This allows you to get anywhere and really pinpoint the exact leak location.
-The C-16 is larger, but has a durable carry case.
+The C-16 has a durable carry case.